-SUPL client and SUPL client OS integration library¶
+SUPL client and SUPL client OS integration¶

 This section documents both the Secure User-Plane Location (SUPL) client library and the SUPL client OS integration library.